Dragorn421/oot/README.md

 To use Docker, you'll need either Docker Desktop or Docker Toolbox installed and setup based on your system.

+On Ubuntu, Docker and required tools can be installed with: `sudo apt install docker.io docker-compose docker-buildx`

 You'll also need to prepare a local version of the project with a copied base ROM (see steps [2](#2-clone-the-repository) and [3](#3-prepare-a-base-rom) of the Linux instructions).

 #### 2. Create the Docker image